teacupx/ffmpeg-xu4/README.md

 # Static FFmpeg Build
-`sffmpeg` is a simple cmake-based full-featured FFmpeg build helper.
+`ffmpeg-xu4` is a simple cmake-based full-featured FFmpeg build helper, based on pyke369/sffmpeg.

 It currently works on Linux and other POSIX systems (with a few tweaks).
-It has been tested the most heavily on Linux/x86_64 (Ubuntu 18.04).
+It has been tested the most heavily on Linux/x86_64 (Debian Buster).
 The helper will grab the latest versions of most FFmpeg dependencies, providing a way to effectively build, test and compare multiple builds of FFmpeg on the same host.

 **This version is tweaked for the Odroid XU4 MFC encoder**

 ## Requirements
-`sffmpeg` requires:
+`ffmpeg-xu4` requires:

 - a POSIX-compliant system (virtually any system today).
 - a recent version of [gcc](http://gcc.gnu.org/).